GreatAttractor/imppg/README.md

 ----------------------------------------
 ## 11. Downloading

-ImPPG source code and binaries for MS Windows and Ubuntu 20.04 (x86-64) can be downloaded from:
+ImPPG source code and binaries (x86-64) for MS Windows and several Linux distributions can be downloaded from:
     https://github.com/GreatAttractor/imppg/releases